maxammann/maplibre-architecture/Releasing-the-Mapbox-macOS-SDK.md

 ## Tag the release

 1. Decide on a semver-compliant version number according to [these guidelines](https://github.com/mapbox/mapbox-gl-native/wiki/Versions-and-tagging).
 The version number should be of the form 0.9.8-alpha.1, 0.9.8-beta.1, 0.9.8-rc.1 (for a release candidate), or 0.9.8 (for a final release).
 1. Update the `version` variable in [Mapbox-macOS-SDK.podspec](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/macos/Mapbox-macOS-SDK.podspec) and [Mapbox-macOS-SDK-symbols.podspec](https://github.com/mapbox/mapbox-gl-native/blob/master/platform/macos/Mapbox-macOS-SDK-symbols.podspec).
-Commit this change and open a PR to get it reviewed and merged.
+Commit this change with a commit message like `macos-v0.9.8` and open a PR to get it reviewed and merged.
 1. Tag the merged podspec changes as `macos-v0.9.8`, where _0.9.8_ is the semver-compliant version you chose in step 1.
 Push the tag.

 ## Publish the release